drthaodao3101/3D-HNSeg/DATASET.md

 4. Generate a `splits_final.json` with your desired K-fold split (grouped by patient if a patient can contribute more than one study).

 See [README.md](README.md) for the corresponding training/inference/evaluation commands.

+## 9. License and terms of use

+- **Code and documentation**: released under [LICENSE](LICENSE) in this repository.
+- **De-identified imaging data**: made available for research use only, on reasonable request, under a data-use agreement consistent with Thống Nhất Hospital's institutional and ethical data-sharing requirements.
+Redistribution beyond the agreed research use is not permitted.